NCT 2018 Empathy: Background

 Following the announcement and introduction to the group's debut earlier in January 2016 by founder Lee Soo-man, a total of three sub-units debuted subsequently in the same year.
 The first sub-unit was NCT U, a rotational sub-unit with different members participating accordingly to the unit's music release which, at the time, saw the first appearance from member Taeil, Taeyong, Doyoung, Ten, Jaehyun and Mark.
-They eventually debuted with a double digital single, containing "The 7th Sense" with the latter five members and "Without You", which were performed by member Taeil, Doyoung and Jaehyun.
+They eventually debuted with a double digital single, containing "The 7th Sense" with the latter five members and "Without You", which were performed by members Taeil, Doyoung and Jaehyun.
 The label then introduced NCT 127, the Seoul-based unit with number "127" representing the longitude coordinate of South Korea's capital on July 1 with seven members for its initial line-up: Taeil, Taeyong, Yuta, Jaehyun, Winwin, Mark, and Haechan.
 Following the label's announcement on December 27, 2016, member Doyoung and then-SR15B member Johnny officially joined the unit, marking with the unit's sophomore extended play later in January 2017.
 On August 18, SM Entertainment announced that the third unit would be NCT Dream, the teen-aged unit which consists of seven members: Mark, Renjun, Jeno, Haechan, Jaemin, Chenle, and Jisung.
 By the end of 2016, fifteen members were introduced officially as part of the unlimited NCT brand.
 NCT 127 and NCT Dream then continued to promote actively throughout the following year with further releases.

 In mid-January, SM Entertainment unveiled NCT 2018, a singular-year project involving all current members of NCT.
 Through the "NCT 2018 Yearbook #1" video on January 30, the label officially introduced new members Kun, Lucas, and Jungwoo to the current line-up of NCT.
 Followed by a series of online documentary videos titled NCTmentary as part of the NCT 2018 project, the group shared "NCT Yearbook #2" video via their official YouTube channel on February 5.
 Prior to their official introduction, member Kun was featured on the Chinese version of "Without You" in April 2016, having performed live with NCT U. The label eventually revealed that the group would release their first large-scale project as a studio album the following day, with all eighteen members participated accordingly to their sub-unit and music project for NCT U.